allegro/bigflow/docs/cli.md

 **Deploy using `deployment_config.py` from non-default path**

-By default, a [`deployment_config.py`](deployment.md#managing-configuration-in-deployment_configpy) file is located in a main directory of your project, so `bigflow` expects it exists under this path:
+By default, a [`deployment_config.py`](deployment.md#managing-configuration-in-deployment_configpy) file is located in the main directory of your project, so `bigflow` expects it exists under this path:
 `./deployment_config.py`.
 You can change this location by setting the `deployment-config-path` parameter: